 It was pretty awesome to be able to impress people with some art skills, but kinda frustrating that I never managed to find a buddy or mentor who could help inspire me or acceletate my potential.
 Staying motivated to draw or practice was always an issue.
 My brother was pretty good at art, so we occasionally drew stuff at home.
 He gradually seemed to grow out of drawing and I ended up overtaking him ability-wise.

 During my years in secondary school my drawing ability slowly improved.
 I wouldn't say I had a style of drawing.
 My teachers would always know "it was one of Bens" - but I think that was a case of content more than anything else.
 Style was never an issue and I didn't even consider it, until my later years at school when I started buying more American comics and Japanese anime.
 It was the art that drew me into comics, and not the stories like it should have been!
 I began regularly spending my pocket money on many of the new titles under the 'Image' publishing label such as 'Spawn' and 'Youngblood'.
 Image was a fairly new company, unlike the big boys DC and Marvel and at the time I felt they were producing the best comics art-wise and were particularly setting high benchmarks in the computer colouring department.

 Later, my brother and I discovered 'Anime'.
 I can still remember the excitement of finding out about modern Japanese animation.
-Unlike the majority of cartoons I was used to on UK TV, they contained a high level of detail, a clean, slick art style, more mature content (and this is before anime became popular on kid's TV with shows like Pokemon and Dragon Ball) and were generally based around sci-fi, fantasy and similar themes which I've always found appealing since I was young
+Unlike the majority of cartoons I was used to on UK TV, they contained a high level of detail, a clean, slick art style, more mature content (and this is before anime became popular on kid's TV with shows like Pokemon and Dragon Ball) and were generally based around sci-fi and fantasy themes which I've always found appealing since I was young

 Comics and manga then began to strongly influence my drawings - both its style and content.
 It was similar to what I have always done, but more focused.

 The Digital Age